COS-301/miniproject-2023/README.md

 - When creating your Firebase authentication, hosting, storage, functions.
 Make sure to use the same location throughout.
 (MAKE SURE TO SET "Default GCP resource location" in Project Settings in Firebase Console.
 If you do not do this, the app will not work)
 - The app is built to be a PWA.
 (See: So if you deploy it to prod, you can install the app on iOS by adding to home screen or using Android by installing through Chrome)

+##Features
+This social media app includes the following features:

+- Posting Posts: Users can create and post content on the platform, which can be viewed by other users.
+- Buying Posts: Users can use their time currency to purchase posts created by other users.
+- Viewing Profile: Users can view their own profile which displays all the posts they have created
+- Viewing Portfolio: Users can view their portfolios which displays all the posts they have bought.
+- Searching by User or hashtag: Users can search for other users's posts by username or search for posts by hashtag

+## Our Team

+* > Project Manager: Inge
+* > Business Analyst: Daniel
+* > Designer: Chris L
+* > UI Engineers:  Ronin / Julian
+* > Integration Engineers: Paul / Priyul / Lesedi
+* > Service Engineers:  Mark / Triumph
+* > Data Engineer: Chris M
+* > Tester: Janco
+* > DevOps: Stefan